 - Inappropriate selection in attachment figures

-Does My Teen Have RAD?
+Does My Teen Have Reactive Attachment Disorder?

-- Withdrawal, fear, sadness or irritability that cannot readily be explained by the child
+- Withdrawal, fear, sadness or irritability that cannot readily be explained

 - Sad and listless appearance